sinanlin/eos/README.md

 ./eosc wallet create # Outputs a password that you need to save to be able to lock/unlock the wallet
 ```

-For the purpose of this walkthrough, import the private key of the `inita` account, a test account included within genesis.json, so that you're able to issue API commands under authority of an existing account.
-The private key referenced below is found within your `config.ini` and is provided to you for testing purposes.
+For this walkthrough, import the private key of the inita account, a test account included within genesis.json, so that you can issue API commands under the authority of an existing account.

 ```bash
 ./eosc wallet import 5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3